digicademy/hydra-scraper/README.md

 ## Installation

-To use this script, make sure your system has a working `python` as well as the packages `validators` and `rdflib` installed.
-Then clone this repository (e.g. via `git clone https://github.com/digicademy/hydra-scraper.git` or the SSH equivalent).
+To use this script, make sure your system has a working `python` as well as the packages `validators` and `rdflib`.
+Then clone this repository (e.g. `git clone https://github.com/digicademy/hydra-scraper.git` or the SSH equivalent).
 Open a terminal in the resulting folder to run the script as described below.

 ## Usage